Skip to main content

 Introduction

 Your brain is not fixed hardware β€” it is shapeable software.
 Every thought, habit, and decision physically reshapes its architecture.
 This is neuroplasticity: the biological engine beneath every meaningful transformation.
+This guide covers the complete science and how to apply it deliberately.

 86BNeurons in the human brain